-action <ListBackups> requires <keyspace/shard> This error occurs if the command is not called with exactly one argument.
+• the <keyspace/shard> argument is required for the <ShardReplicationPositions> command This error occurs if the command is not called with exactly one argument.

 ListShardTablets Lists all tablets in the specified shard.

 • <keyspace/shard> - Required.
 The name of a sharded database that contains one or more tables as well as the shard associated with the command.
 The keyspace must be identified by a string that does not contain whitespace, while the shard is typically identified by a string in the format <range start>-<range end>.